AneriSonani09/MediVisa/README.md

 # Ready2Fly

 MediVisa is a web-based application that allows students to book medical appointments across India for their visa application process.
-Students can upload all the necessary documents such as Aadhar card, passport, and other documents required for the medical test and visa process.
+Users can upload all the necessary documents such as Aadhar card, passport, and other documents required for the medical test and visa process.

 ## Features
 - Book medical appointments across India.